VirtusLab/git-machete/blogs/git-machete-1/blog.md

 You can also provide a branch parameter (`git machete diff <branch>`) to see the diff of the given branch against its fork point.

 `git machete add [--onto=<target-upstream>] [<branch>]` adds the specified branch (or the current one, if skipped) onto the given target upstream branch.
-The same effect can also be achieved by editing the definition file `.git/machete` manually e.g. with `git machete edit`.
+The same effect can also be achieved by editing the branch layout file `.git/machete` manually e.g. with `git machete edit`.
-For example, if you run `git branch ignore-whitespace` and then `git machete add --onto=block-cancel-order ignore-whitespace`, you'll end up with the following definition file:
+For example, if you run `git branch ignore-whitespace` and then `git machete add --onto=block-cancel-order ignore-whitespace`, you'll end up with the following branch layout file:

 ```
 develop